 There are a growing number of conversations and discussions taking place around the country, in person and online, about a highly important emerging question – how are we going to feed ourselves with a growing population, diminishing resources and a challenging climate?

-We see news reports of crop devastation from droughts, floods and other weather related impacts around the world.
+We see news reports of crop devastation from droughts, floods and other weather-related impacts around the world.
 There was a world-wide food shortage in 2008, causing a sharp spike in wheat prices that started a series of governmental overthrows in the Middle East.
 Clearly, food is important in a way that many have not thought about here in the United States.
 We didn’t experience much in the way of price spikes in 2008, but if we look, there is clear evidence that we are experiencing our own price increases; they are just in a different manner.

 The prices for food, when compared to a couple of years ago, have risen significantly, even here in America.
-Our food system is complex, with major food companies and distributors absorbing the brunt of price increases and passing them along in increments, instead of all at once, so that we are not as aware of the increases in food prices.
+Our food system is complex, with major food companies and distributors absorbing the brunt of price increases and passing them along in increments, instead of all at once so that we are not as aware of the increases in food prices.
 With a severe drought across most of the country in 2012, and winter moisture levels significantly below normal for this year (2013), more crop failures are predicted along with higher prices.

 It is natural that this conversation is beginning to happen.
 In venues ranging from upscale coffee shops to rural diners to governmental meetings, more and more people are asking, “How are we going to feed ourselves?”
 The conversation more often than not becomes some form of commercial vs. small scale agriculture, with both sides speaking passionately about the benefits of their systems and judiciously pointing out the shortcomings and detriments of the other systems.
-It becomes an either/or argument and is a great example of false dichotomy.
+It becomes an either/or argument and is a great example of a false dichotomy.

-We are not against large-scale farms, as there are a number of great examples of how size does not automatically mean a dependence on petro-chemical inputs, using fertilizers, herbicides, pesticides in an attempt to change a natural process into an industrialized, mechanical one to be controlled.
+We are not against large-scale farms, as there are a number of great examples of how size does not automatically mean dependence on petro-chemical inputs, using fertilizers, herbicides, pesticides in an attempt to change a natural process into an industrialized, mechanical one to be controlled.

 There is a need for a food production system of many sizes and for many reasons.
 We need diversity in size and scale, as it gives resiliency to our food system as a whole.